-Ultimately, all dogs have different needs when it comes to activity.
+Ultimately, all dogs including a French bulldog have different needs when it comes to activity.
 Some hardly need any exercise, while others need to be exercised daily to keep them healthy and give them an outlet for their energy.
 There are a number of ways to keep your dog healthy and active – but simply taking your dog for a walk is undoubtedly the best thing you can do together.
 If you really love your pets, you can even get them featured in posts such as pet of the week.
 Doing so can even inspire other pet owners.

 Here are seven reasons why walking your dog is the best thing you can do for him/her:

 Whatever you choose to do with your dog, presumably the hope is that both of you enjoy the experience.
 In our house, the word “walk” is the only word that gets them more excited than “breakfast,” “dinner,” or “treat.”
 Right when the word is uttered, both are sprinting to the counter where their leashes are kept in anticipation of even just a quick walk around the block.